 Paul, A Novel, Walter Wangerin

-The Book of God: A Response to the Bible, Walter Wangerin
+The Book of God, Walter Wangerin

 I think it's likely I've not yet read my favorite novel.
 Not just because it's out there and I haven't yet discovered it, but because it may not be written until after the resurrection, when we're on the New Earth.
 Think of the book discussions we'll likely have there!